By Jonathan Watts-Lay, founding Director of WEALTH at work

 Like any investment, pensions are subject to market conditions, but the general rule is that if you don’t need your pension money now, keep it in its pension wrapper so it can continue to grow tax free and benefit from the inheritance tax protection.
 There’s a concern that without the necessary financial education and advice, too many mistakes are being made which have long term consequences.

 Everyone withdrawing money from their pension should consider if they are a Forty percent Phil, a Cash Carol, or an Investing Ian, and to do some research to see what other options are open to them.
 Poor decisions which result in more tax being paid than is necessary ultimately means less money at retirement – clearly people would not do this if they understood the implications.
 If they are not sure about the decisions they are facing then they may want to consider taking regulated advice.

 25% of the withdrawal of £10,000 is tax free, the balance is subject to 20% income tax.
 20% * £7,500 = £1,500 tax.
 Net amount received is £10,000 – £1,500 = £8,500

 This article originally appeared on WEALTH at work.

-You may also like Pension Access – What You Need To Know and Free Trading With No Risk – Try Spark Profit.
+You may also like: Pension Access – What You Need To Know and How To Financially Plan In Midlife – What To Consider

 Jonathan Watts-Lay is a founding Director of WEALTH at work, a provider of financial education, guidance and advice in the workplace, working with a number of the UK’s leading companies to help employees understand their financial benefits.
 Jonathan’s latest development is a service for employers and employees which responds to the new pensions rules that came into force in April 2015.